samsuh/2026-journal/README.md

 3. Learn 7ths; major 7, dom 7, minor 7, dim 7, half dim 7 (all 12)
 4. Shells and guide tones (take a 7th chord, and remove 1 or 2 notes from teh chord to make a chord shell)
 5. Extensions and alterations (to a Cmaj7, can add three extensions; D is the 9th, F is 11th, A is 13th chord extension; C7 chord can have four alterations; Db is flat9, D# is sharp9, 11 sharp or flat 5, 13 can made it flat 13 or sharp 5)(all 12)

+the next few dont seem to be as fundamental, more like the guy wanted to get to "10 things" and needed more things after the first few on his list.
+"Learn major scales, learn chords, then start learning all the weirder chords".

 6. Rootless voicings; maj7, min7, dom7 rootless voicing chords (all 12). (take a 7 chord, and add extensions and remove root).
 A voicing built on the 3 or B voicings built on the 7.
 7. Block chords (all 12 keys)
 8. Drop 2 chords
-9. Quartal voicings
+9. Quartal voicings (4th intervals)
-10. Upper structures
+10. Upper structures "Harmonize your chords".

 These don't mean a lot to me yet, but a roadmap is a roadmap.
 Good to have some key points to look forward to.